 What is Labour Day?

-That is why 1 May is a day of solidarity and a moment to continue advocating for good labour rights.
-Because even today, there is still much to be gained.
+On May 1st, we celebrate that many certainties did not arise by themselves, but were enforced.
+Together, we ensured better working hours, protection against unemployment, and the right to strike.
+That is why May 1st is a day of solidarity and a moment to continue advocating for good labour rights.
+Because even today, there is still much to gain.